andycandrea/andycandrea.github.io/_posts/2016-04-28-background-and-arel.md

 One of the great advantages of sticking with an ORM is generalization.
-If you write raw SQL all over your Postgres-backed application only to discover that your client needs you to use Oracle a few years down the road, you're going to have to search through your entire codebase to figure out if anything is incompatible in Oracle.
+If you write raw SQL all over your Postgres-backed application only to discover that your client needs you to use Oracle a few years down the road, you're going to have to search through your entire codebase to figure out if anything needs to be rewritten to be compatible with Oracle.
 Meanwhile, if you'd stuck with ActiveRecord, all you'd need to do is swap out the adapter specified in your `database.yml`.
-Using ActiveRecord also makes it much less painful if you need to connect to different types of databases in different Rails environments—I've seen it happen—since all of ActiveRecord queries will get automatically translated into the proper dialect before they hit your database.
+Using ActiveRecord also makes it much less painful if you need to connect to different types of databases in different Rails environments—I've seen it happen—since all ActiveRecord queries will get automatically translated into the proper dialect before they hit your database.

 That said, ActiveRecord isn't perfect, and it's unfortunately not as feature-complete as raw SQL when it comes to interacting with your database.